aalacy/storelocatore-scrapers/apify/himanshu/storelocator/weberjudd_com/README.md

 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-address with no number,address contains state name,invalid phone same lat & lng this website
+same lat & lng and and i check all data is true this website